Ford to cut 300 jobs in Australia, spurs worries about earlier exit

-SYDNEY Ford Motor Co (F.N) said on Thursday it would cut production in Australia by one third with about 300 jobs to go in June, spurring worries the carmaker may exit the country sooner than its planned 2016 deadline.
+SYDNEY Feb 6 Ford Motor Co said on Thursday it would cut production in Australia by one third with about 300 jobs to go in June, spurring worries the carmaker may exit the country sooner than its planned 2016 deadline.

 Last year, Ford announced plans to shut its two Australian plants in October 2016, blaming a strong currency and high costs that are hitting manufacturers.